-Evaluating and Improving Student Outcomes: EISO/SB 1566 Training (fulfills 3-hour biennial requirement)
+Governance for Improved Student Success: EISO/SB 1566 Training (fulfills 3-hour biennial requirement)

 Focused and engaged school boards make a difference to student learning.
 This research-informed session highlights practices and tools to help boards understand the current state of student learning, cast a compelling vision with meaningful goals, and oversee the improvement efforts in their districts.

 Strong Parent Conversations: How to Communicate Effectively and Build Trust

 In today’s educational environment, there is nothing more important than prioritizing and partnering with parents to help advance student outcomes and your district’s overall goals.

 Yet, there’s often a lot of apprehension about saying the wrong thing at the wrong time or inadvertently causing misunderstandings or deepening divides.
 Figuring out how to avoid potential pitfalls is essential to authentically connecting and communicating with parents and family members.